 What is it all about?

 On Yelp, users can rate companies by awarding one to five stars and one text.
 The Internet portal displays all user contributions and classifies them as automated and up-to-date either “recommended” or “(currently) not recommended” without manual control by a software.
 When a company is called up, up to five stars are displayed with its name and appearance, which correspond to the average of the award in the “recommended” user contributions (assessment average).
-Immediately next to it is “[number] contributions”.
-Under the company’s presentation, a corresponding number of ratings – overwritten with “Recommended Contributions for [Companies]” – are reproduced with the assigned stars and the text.
-At the end of this playback, “[Number] of other posts that are not currently recommended” is written.
+Immediately next to it is “[Anzahl] Contributions”.
+Below the presentation of the company, a corresponding number of reviews – titled “Recommended posts for [Unternehmen]” – is reproduced in each case with the awarded stars and the text.
+At the end of this rendition it says “[Anzahl] other posts not currently recommended”.
 After clicking on the button next to it, the following text is displayed:

 “What are recommended reviews?

 Our users post millions of posts on Yelp.
 For this reason, we use automated software to highlight the most helpful posts.
 This software takes into account several factors, such as the quality, trustworthiness and previous activity of the user on Yelp.
 This process is the same for all business listings and has nothing to do with whether a company is an advertiser with us or not.
 The posts that are not highlighted directly on the business page and are not included in the overall rating are listed below.
 Find out more here.”

 Below that is the heading “[Anzahl] posts for [Unternehmen] are not currently recommended” followed by “Note: The posts below will not be included in the overall star rating for the store.”
 This is followed by the reproduction of the non-recommended posts.

 The applicant operates a gym, to which the review portal indicated three stars and 24 older posts with predominantly positive ratings than currently recommended on 10 February 2014 on the basis of a recommended contribution of 7 February 2014.